-If you think you are experiencing symptoms of a urinary tract infection or have any additional questions on prevention, contact your physician today at Riverview Urologic Associates at (570)288-3601.
+If you think you are experiencing symptoms of urinary tract infection or have any additional questions on prevention, contact our urology specialist at Riverview Urologic Associates to discuss your symptoms.
+To schedule your appointment call, our urology clinic at (570)288-3601.

 Types of Urinary Tract Infection

 - Kidneys (acute pyelonephritis): a severe kidney infection that includes symptoms that include high fever, bloody/cloudy urine, and nausea and vomiting

 - Bladder (cystitis): inflammation of the bladder, caused by a bacterial infection, results in frequent and painful urination

 It is important to keep out for the following signs and symptoms to help identify if you are suffering from a urinary tract infection: